srobo/website/_events/sr2019/competition.md

 age of 18 must be accompanied by an adult.
 Student Robotics will announce when tickets are available.

-All competitors and visitors will need to complete a media consent form and bring this along too.
+All competitors and visitors will need to provide media consent.
+More details to come soon.

 ## Location